zaki-x86/XSTL/README.md

 ## About

-`zxx::core::container` is a part of `core` library, and the core library is part of `zxx` library.
-This library provides a wide range of container types, including `darray`, `list`, `map`, `unordered_map`, `set`, `unordered_set`, `stack`, `queue`, `priority_queue`, and more.
+`xstl` is a cross platform extension to the STL library that I created, and this is the implementation of the container library which is part of the `xstl`.
+This library provides a wide range of container types, including `vector`, `list`, `map`, `unordered_map`, `set`, `unordered_set`, `stack`, `queue`, `priority_queue`, and more.
 Each container is designed to be efficient, easy to use, and fully customizable.

 ## Description

-The `zxx::core::container` library offers a wide range of container types, each with its own strengths and weaknesses.
-For example, `darray` is ideal for situations where you need a dynamic array with a fast random-access time, while `list` is better suited for situations where you need a linked list with fast insertion and deletion times. `map` and `unordered_map` provide an efficient way to store key-value pairs, while `set` and `unordered_set` provide an efficient way to store unique elements.
+The `xstl` library offers a wide range of container types, each with its own strengths and weaknesses.
+For example, `vector` is ideal for situations where you need a dynamic array with a fast random-access time, while `list` is better suited for situations where you need a linked list with fast insertion and deletion times. `map` and `unordered_map` provide an efficient way to store key-value pairs, while `set` and `unordered_set` provide an efficient way to store unique elements.

 The library also includes several specialized containers, such as `stack`, `queue`, and `priority_queue`, which are useful in specific situations.
 All of the containers are designed to be easy to use and fully customizable, so you can use them in a variety of different contexts.